-Located within High Point State Park (and part of the Appalachian trail), this is a perfect location for new summer memories with the kids.
+Located within High Point State Park (and part of the Appalachian trail), this location is perfect for new summer memories with the kids.
 With a beach and crystal clear lake, littles can spend the day on the water’s edge playing in the sand and dipping their toes in the shallow water.
-Swimming is permitted in Lake Marcia from Memorial Day weekend through Labor Day weekend, and there is a visitors center, bathhouse, food concessions, and playground on site.
+Swimming is permitted in Lake Marcia from Memorial Day weekend through Labor Day weekend, and there is a bathhouse and food concessions on site.
 Want to stay longer?
-Bring your tent, sleeping bags, and s’mores to one of the campsites you can reserve ahead.
+Bring your tent, sleeping bags, and s’mores to one of the campsites you can reserve ahead of time.

 1480 Route 23, Sussex, NJ 07461

-When your kids are looking for a bit of action, head to Tomahawk Lake.
-With an on-the-water blow-up water obstacle course (hello, Ninja Warrior wannabes) and plenty of rentable boating options, like bumper boats, paddle boats, rowboats, and more, the whole family can have an action-packed day on the water.
+When your kids are looking for action, head to Tomahawk Lake.
+With plenty of rentable boating options, like bumper boats, paddle boats, rowboats, and more, the whole family can have an action-packed day on the water.
 Season passes are available, and make sure you head to the waterpark, featuring twisty and thrilling body and coaster slides that plunge into the lake.

 155 Tomahawk Trail, Sparta, NJ 07871

 If you prefer a smaller lake and a quiet getaway, Swartswood Lake in Hewitt, NJ, is perfect for a first lakeside adventure.
-Open for swimming from Mid-June to Labor Day, while lifeguards are on duty, the whole family can swim in the lake’s calm waters or enjoy the gorgeous beach area nearby.
-Pack a picnic, and there are changing areas, restrooms, a first-aid station, and a food concession stand nearby.
+Open for swimming from Mid-June to Labor Day, while lifeguards are on duty, the whole family can swim in the lake’s calm waters or enjoy picnicking on the gorgeous beach nearby.
+It’s also convenient, with changing areas, restrooms, a first-aid station, and a food concession stand nearby.

 885 Warwick Turnpike, Hewitt, NJ 07421

-Shepherd Lake in Ringwood State Park is another excellent option for a gorgeous beach, hiking trails, and even a famous botanical garden (check out our 7 Places to Explore at The New Jersey Botanical Garden for more info on that.)
-The 74-acre lake is perfect for a swim; beyond that, you can hang out on the beach, fish, kayak canoe, and walk on one of the fantastic trails nearby.
+Shepherd Lake in Ringwood State Park is another excellent option for a gorgeous beach, hiking trails, and even a famous botanical garden.
+The 74-acre lake is perfect for a swim—beyond that, you can hang out on the beach, fish, kayak, canoe, and walk on one of the fantastic trails nearby.

 1304 Sloatsburg Road, Ringwood, NJ 07456